Arthur Bowen Davies: Biography

-An urbane man with a formal demeanor, Arthur B. Davies was "famously diffident and retiring".
+An urbane man with a formal demeanor, Davies was "famously diffident and retiring".
 He would rarely invite anyone to his studio and, later in life, would go out of his way to avoid old friends and acquaintances.
-The reason for Davies' reticence became known after his sudden death while vacationing in Italy in 1928: he had two wives (one legal, one common-law) and children by each of them, a secret kept from Virginia for twenty-five years.
-With Virginia, he had two sons, Niles and Arthur.
+The reason for Davies' reticence became known after his sudden death while vacationing in Italy in 1928: his second family with Edna, a secret kept from Virginia for twenty-five years.

 Career

 Within a year of his marriage, Davies' paintings began to sell, slowly but steadily.
 In turn-of-the-century America, he found a market for his gentle, expertly painted evocations of a fantasy world.
 Regular trips to Europe, where he immersed himself in Dutch art and came to love the work of Corot and Millet, helped him to hone his color sense and refine his brushwork.
 By the time he was in his forties, Davies had definitively proved his in-laws wrong and, represented by a prestigious Manhattan art dealer, William Macbeth, was making a comfortable living.
 His reputation at the time, and still today (to the extent that he is known at all), rests on his ethereal figure paintings, the most famous of which is Unicorns: Legend, Sea Calm (1906) in the collection of the Metropolitan Museum of Art.
 In the 1920s, his works commanded very high prices and he was recognized as one of the most respected and financially successful American painters.
 He was prolific, consistent, and highly skilled.
 Art history texts routinely cited him as one of America's greatest artists.
 Important collectors like Duncan Phillips were eager to buy his latest drawings, watercolors, and oil paintings.